pfsense/docs/source/references/formatting-guide.rst

     code code code

-The lines inside the code block be indented to the same level, usually two spaces.
+The lines inside the code block must be indented to the same level, usually two spaces.

 Blank spaces may be used between lines of code, they do not need to contain